Changing your PHP version, modules, settings and functions

 Changing your PHP version

 When you click 'Select PHP Version' you will be presented with the PHP Selector extensions page.
-The option to change PHP version is the dropdown at the top left - once you've selected the version you require, click 'Set as current' and then 'Save'.
-Changing the PHP version is also available at the top of the PHP Selecter options page - and works in the same way.
+The option to change PHP version is the drop-down at the top left - once you've selected the version you require, click 'Set as current'.
+Changing the PHP version is also available at the top of the PHP Selector options page - and works in the same way.

 Changing PHP Modules/Extensions